-If you aren’t allergic (and choose to eat them), eggs are a fantastic source of vitamins A, D, and B12—as well as choline.
+If you aren’t allergic (and choose to eat them), eggs are a fantastic source of vitamins A, D, B12, and choline.
 Choline is an essential nutrient for a healthy metabolism, pregnancy, and child development.
 They’re also an affordable source of protein.
 Although naturally high in cholesterol, the cholesterol in eggs doesn’t seem to raise cholesterol levels.
 Research shows that eggs actually increase HDL (good) cholesterol.
 In fact, in a study with over 170,000 people, researchers found no significant associations between egg intake and cholesterol levels, death rates, or major cardiovascular disease events.

 Health Benefits of Eggs

-Before we dive into pasture raised eggs vs organic, let’s break down their benefits further.
+Before we dive into pasture-raised eggs vs organic, let’s break down their benefits further.

 1. Complete source of protein

 Did you know that one egg has approximately six grams of protein, with all nine essential amino acids?
 These are the building blocks of protein.
 Scrambled, poached, whipped into a frittata, or added to a salad, they’re a convenient source of satiating protein.
 For this reason, I typically meal prep hard-boiled eggs for the week.

 Eggs have more nutrients (vitamins, minerals, etc.) per calorie than most other foods!
 Along with protein, you’ll get healthy fats, vitamin B12, choline, selenium, and more.
 Oh, and don’t just eat the egg white.
 The egg yolk is rich in all the good stuff.